On the day I met Raine, the first thing I did was jerk awake in bed and vomit nightmares into my lap.

 A girl stood by the cafe, peering through the front window.

 She glanced my way and our gazes touched.
 She smiled, a rakish flash of her teeth with a little upward twitch of her eyebrows, as if we were sharing some silent joke.
 I had to look away.
 Even at my worst I could never have mistaken her for a hallucination.

 A leather jacket sat loose on her shoulders.
 She held her head high, her eyes up, taking the world full in front.
-Rich chestnut hair swept back loose and lazy from her forehead, shorter than mine but with that special illusion of never having felt the hairdresser’s scissors.
-A pair of well-won boots showed off a faded rose design up the sides.
+Rich chestnut hair swept back loose and lazy from her forehead, shorter than my hair but with that special illusion of never having felt the hairdresser’s scissors.
+A pair of well-worn boots showed off a faded rose design on the sides.
 Her eyes were sharp and warm in the cold grey morning.

 Her smile cut right through me.

 Not the sort of girl who’d ever be interested in me.
 I knew I was clutching at straws, so alone and exhausted that even a hint of sympathetic human contact had me ready to beg like a dog.